aarontran/snr-filaments/code/models/tables/README.md

 are strongly undersampled due to the algorithm being dumb.
 So do not assume these tables cover parameter space all that well...

+2014 Dec 19: these Tycho tables have been deleted, though I retain the generating scripts to be safe.

 `SN1006_gen_2014-10-1[3,4]_grid_1-151-50_ab-*.pkl`
 --------------------------------------------------